Cataract Eye Surgery for Sandy, UT

 - Prolonged exposure to ultraviolet light

 Mountain States Eye Center provides cataract extraction surgery for patients in Sandy, UT.
 Book an appointment with us today if you believe you have a cataract.
-Our doctors can administer a series of tests to diagnose a cataract.
+Our doctor can administer a series of tests to diagnose a cataract.
 A dilated eye exam will be performed to test how well your vision is and to examine the condition of your lens and the other parts of your eye.

 Signs of a Cataract